 A.R.K. is a family-based business with customer service as our top priority.
 There will be nothing to pay to A. R. K. if you decide that your existing Will still says everything you want it to.
 Let our family help you and your loved ones.

 The FIVE STEPS OF WRITING A WILL with A.R.K.

 Step 1: Contact us by phone or email to make an appointment.
 Our clients generally like to be seen in the comfort of their own home.
 We will happily visit you to take your Will instructions.
 Daytime and evening appointments are available.
-If you prefer, an office-based service is available for daytime appointments.
+If you prefer, an office-based service is available for daytime appointments, (our office is in Stevenage, north Herts).
 Your Will writing appointment will last for around one hour.

 Step 2: At the appointment we’ll talk to you about your wishes, give you advice and take your instructions.
 You’ll need to have photographic ID with you.
-Once the 14 day cancellation period has passed, we will ask for a means of taking payment in full, (either card details or cheque).
+Your peace of mind is important to us.
+Once we have your instructions for the content of your Will/s, you have a cancellation period of 14 days, during which you can change your mind about completing your Will/s.
+Once this has passed we will ask you to make payment in full.

 Step 3: After the 14 day cooling off period has passed (or earlier if you waive the right to this) we will prepare the first draft of your Will/s.
 We will post or email everything to you so you can check your document/s.
 If you wish to change anything at this stage we will happily make amendments for you.
 The friendly expert whom you met at your initial Will writing appointment is available to answer any queries about the contents of your Will or the next step in the Will writing process.

 Step 4: Once you have confirmed that you are happy with your draft Will/s we will prepare the final version/s and post it/them to you for signing.
 You may be charged for any amendments you request after we have prepared the final version/s of your Will/s.